liferay-search/liferay-docs/en/deployment/articles/03-installing-a-search-engine/02-elasticsearch/05-advanced-configuration.markdown

 [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/mapping-types.html)
 for more details on Elasticsearch's field datatypes.

-The above example shows how a `fooName` field might be added to @product@'s type mapping.
+The above example shows how a `fooName` field might be added to @sharepoint@'s type mapping.
 Because `fooName` is not an existing property in the mapping, it works fine.
 If you try to override an existing property mapping, index creation fails.
 Instead use the `overrideTypeMappings` setting to override